In this series of posts, we create a secured end-to-end JWT-based authentication mechanism using NodeJS, Express, PassportJS, and React.

 Our strategy

 As you probably already know, when using SSO, some of the flow takes place on the provider's side.
 Obviously, we have little to no control there.
 Although we can't do much about it, we still have full control over our client-side.
 Therefore, we must do whatever we can to provide our users with a good experience on our end.
 Ideally, the users shouldn't feel like they've left our application in the process.
 All of that might sound a little bit tricky, but worry not!
-We have some tricks up our sleeve ๐Ÿ˜‰
+We have some tricks up our sleeve ๐

 To clarify things up, let's start by describing the steps we follow in this part:

-1. The user visits our login or signup page, and chooses to authenticate via SSO
+- The user visits our login or signup page, and chooses to authenticate via SSO

-3. When the backend redirects the user to the provider's login page, we open a new popup-like window, for completing the authentication process on the provider's side
+endpoint - When the backend redirects the user to the provider's login page, we open a new popup-like window, for completing the authentication process on the provider's side

-4. Upon successful login, the backend redirects the user back to the UI, with a refresh token cookie.
+- Upon successful login, the backend redirects the user back to the UI, with a refresh token cookie.
 We close the popup and let our app know that we have a new refresh token

-5. We call the /refresh-token endpoint to get a new access token and redirects the user to the homepage of our application
+endpoint to get a new access token and redirects the user to the homepage of our application

 Let's code